 Upper Arlington

-Outside of downtown Columbus, Upper Arlington is known for having one of the most robust Fourth of July celebrations in the city, which the city is excited to bring back full force this year.
-Highlights of the day include wake up calls, parade, party in the park and fireworks show.
+Outside of downtown Columbus, Upper Arlington is known for having one of the most robust Fourth of July celebrations in the city.
+Highlights of the day include wake-up calls, a parade, a party in the park and a fireworks show.

 Learn More button